-Notes receivable from participants: Participants may borrow from their accounts up to the lesser of \$50,000 or 50% of their vested account balance.
+Notes receivable from participants: Participants may borrow from their accounts up to the lesser of \$50,000 or 50 percent of their vested account balance.
 Loan transactions are transfers between the investment funds and the participant notes fund.
 Loan terms range from one to five years, or longer for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear a commercially reasonable rate of interest, which the Company has determined to be the prime rate as determined by the Plan's Trustee.
 Changes in the prime rate are implemented by the Trustee when it is reasonably administratively feasible to do so.
 Principal and interest are paid ratably no less than biweekly through payroll deductions.
 Loans are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on participant loans is recorded when it is received or accrued by the Plan.

-Excess contributions refundable: At April 30, 2012 and 2011, \$20,347 and \$13,066, respectively, were recorded for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed by the IRS.
+Excess contributions refundable: At April 30, 2013 and 2012, \$19,430 and \$20,347, respectively, were recorded for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed by the IRS.

-Forfeited accounts: During the years ended April 30, 2012 and 2011, respectively, forfeitures of the non-vested accounts of terminated participants of \$11,086 and \$67,577 were used to reduce employer contributions.
+Forfeited accounts: During the years ended April 30, 2013 and 2012, respectively, forfeitures of the non-vested account balances of terminated participants of \$20,301 and \$11,086 were used to reduce employer contributions.